bootdotdev/jobdata-november-2025/README.md

 - Removed customer support/qa roles
 - Removed product/project management roles
 - If a programming langauge was in the title, did my best to infer the role type
+- Fullstack developer is probably a bit overindexed...
+I used it as a bit of a catch-all

 Anyhow, if you disagree with my classification I've included the original data so feel free to run your own!